 - Weight loss

-"The behavior a parent is looking for is avoidance," says Dr. Sacco.
+"The behavior a parent is looking for is avoidance," says Dr. Ghannadpour.
 "These kids may take longer and longer to eat the meal.
 They may try to negotiate with parents and say things don't taste right or ask for something in particular."

 It's also important to note that it's not just small kids who can have ARFID.
 Children of all sizes may have the condition.

-Dr. Sacco says most parents know when it is more than just picky eating.
+Dr. Ghannadpour says most parents know when it is more than just picky eating.
 Parents may spend too much time getting specific brands or types of foods, preparing foods a certain way or packing food to take with them anywhere the child goes.
 Parents may also have to prepare multiple dinners when feeding their family just to make sure their child eats.

 How is ARFID treated?

 ARFID is a complex condition that requires comprehensive treatment.
 If your child shows signs of ARFID, he or she needs a thorough assessment including a physical and psychological history.
-Your child may also need evaluation by an occupational therapist for sensory issues or a gastroenterologist for digestive health issues.
+Your child may also need an evaluation by an occupational therapist for sensory issues or a gastroenterologist for digestive health issues.

 If your child is diagnosed, he or she can begin treatment to help increase the variety and volume of foods eaten and decrease anxiety around food.
 ARFID treatment may include: